paulkasidit/mr-roboger-neighborhood/tests.md

 code const userInput = 10
 Expect: generateRobogerLanguage(userInput) = [0,1,2,3,4,5,6,7,8,9,10]

-test: function should replace any number in array that begins with 1 with string "beep" code const userInput = 10
+test: function should replace any number in array that contains 1 with string "Beep!" code const userInput = 10
+Expect: generateRobogerLanguage(userInput) = [0,"Beep",2,3,4,5,6,7,8,9,"Beep"]

+test: function should replace any number in array that contains 2 with string "Boop!" code const userInput = 10
-Expect: generateRobogerLanguage(userInput) = [0,"beep",2,3,4,5,6,7,8,9,10]
+Expect: generateRobogerLanguage(userInput) = [0,"Beep","Boop!",3,4,5,6,7,8,9,"Beep"]